NeuroDesk/neurodesk.github.io/content/en/developers/new_tools/add_tool.md

 7. Check “Workflow”
 8. Press “Generate Token” at the bottom
 9. Copy the token displayed to somewhere safe, as you will have to user it later

+Verify that user has write permission to /neurocommand/local

+1. If not, run
+``sudo chmod a+w /neurocommand/local
+``

 ### Step by step guide